lowRISC/opentitan/hw/dv/sv/jtag_agent/README.md

 physical layer of the testbench, which directly connects to the JTAG signals of the DUT.

+## jtag_mon_if

+A simpler version of `jtag_if`, which can passively watch JTAG signals coming in.
+If a handle to this interface is provided to the agent configuration, it can be used by `jtag_monitor` in preference to the main `jtag_if`.
+This allows the agent to handle situations where the JTAG interface isn't continuously connected.

 ## jtag_dtm_reg_block

 This RAL model represents the JTAG DTM register space.
 This region is defined